-When we notice misinformation about the PRP and recognition system, we seek to correct it.
+When we notice misinformation about the Press Recognition Panel (PRP) and recognition system, we seek to correct it.
 We will note the misinformation and the correct information on this page.
 We have also published some myths and facts about the PRP.

 Misinformation and corrections

 On 2 November 2017, The Times published a news article with misinformation related to the PRP and role of the Data Protection Bill, which was progressing through the House of Lords, in relation to press regulation.
 We wrote to the Times to explain that IMPRESS was approved by the PRP, the independent body set up following the Leveson Inquiry to oversee press regulation, and that the PRP is independent of the Government, politicians, and the press.
 We explained that new system of regulation is entirely voluntary.
 Publishers who wish to sign up to it can choose to form their own regulator, and then apply to the PRP to be recognised as being independent, properly funded, and able to protect the public.
 We also added that the new system of press regulation received all-party support when it was devised, and it was designed to protect the public as well as promote a free press.
 We explained that omitting the recognition system from the Data Protection Bill would undermine the will of Parliament, and mean that ordinary people continue to be denied access to justice when they are wronged by the press.

 On 13 June 2017, The Scotsman published a news article which incorrectly stated that section 40 of the Crime and Courts Act threatens punitive cost sanctions against news publishers who are not members of a government-recognised regulator.
 We wrote to the publication to clarify that it is the PRP’s role to recognise regulators, and that the government has absolutely no role in recognising regulators.
 We explained that the PRP is completely independent from government, politicians, the press, or any other such interest.